trou/IDArling/README.md

 IDArling does not support before using it so you can save a new snapshot to work around the limitations (see below).

+Note: this is a fork of [https://github.com/IDArlingTeam/IDArling](IDArlingTeam).
+The IDArlingTeam version supports IDA 7.0+ and Python2/3.
+Our fork only supports IDA 7.4+ and Python 3.

 ## Installation

 There are two different use cases: